Introducing this Guide

 Also, before going on retreat, it can really help to familiarize yourself with that teacher’s approach.
 Perhaps read one of their books (if they have one).
 See if you can find a talk by them or some articles online.
 Find out if their message speaks to you.
 This is generally less important if they are strongly connected to a particular tradition, and more important if they are independent.

 6) Teachings.
-There’s numerous different meditative traditions that offer retreats.
-Early on, I explored retreats in Yoga, Zen and Vipassana.
-It can be a helpful part of the journey to try different things out, but eventually, it’s really helpful to find one and go deeper into that.
+There are numerous different meditative traditions that offer retreats.
+Early on, I explored retreats in Yoga, Zen, and Vipassana.
+It can be an essential part of the journey to try different things out, but eventually, it’s really helpful to find one and go deeper into that.
 Similar to what I said in “teachers,” just look for something about a certain tradition that resonates with you and follow your intuition!

 In 1975, the Insight Meditation Society was formed in Barre, Massachusetts.
 It has since opened up a sister branch called Spirit Rock near San Francisco, California.
 These two centers were founded by people who logged many years of intensive practice at monasteries in Asia.

-Also in this stream, are the following excellent retreat centers:
+Also in this stream, are the following excellent retreat centers, organized by region:

 - Dharma Zephyr in Nevada.

 - Vipassana Metta in Maui, Hawaii.
-They currently aren’t leading retreats, but are available for experienced practitioners to engage in independent practice.
+They generally don’t lead retreats, but are available for experienced practitioners to engage in independent practice for as little or as long as they like.
 A teacher is usually present.

 - Metta Forest Monastery – San Diego, run by Thanissaro Bhikkhu, one of the foremost scholar-practitioner monks around today.
 Thai Forest Tradition.